iknowjason/sec598-resources/workflows/tracecat/README.md

 # Workflow Setup for Alert Enrichment Automation with OpenAI

+This workflow will create a case and allow you to add an attachment for alert enrichment automated summarization.

 1. Upload the workflow: ```alert-enrichment.yaml```
 2. Add the following API Keys:
    - Secret Name: ```openai```; Secret keys:  ```OPENAI_API_KEY```